aaravpandya/CowinBot/README.md

  - Understand the time when you want to run the script.
 In my city, slots generally open around 5 PM.
 I would start running this around  4:58.
 Do prep before hand.
  - Dont mess with headers.
 Seems like they try to do validation for user agent.
  - Was able to book a slot in what seemed like 2-5 seconds.
 Depends on your computer and internet speed as well.
+ - Let me know if this works out for you.
  - Good luck 👍.